rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/installing-uninstalling-extensions.md

 #### Using the UI

 Click **Extensions** from the main UI to navigate to the **Catalog** tab.
-Here you can search through extensions available for use, and extensions which have been downloaded can be uninstalled from this view by clicking the **Remove** button.
+On this view, you can search through the available extensions, and uninstall the already installed extensions.

 ![](https://suse-rancher-media.s3.us-east-1.amazonaws.com/desktop/v1.9/ui-main/macOS_extensions.png)